nwg/racket-wiki/Creating-Languages.md

 DRAFT DRAFT DRAFT DRAFT DRAFT DRAFT DRAFT DRAFT DRAFT DRAFT DRAFT DRAFT DRAFT DRAFT DRAFT DRAFT DRAFT

 Options for building your language
-* extend Racket via libraries (not a language)
-* extend Racket via macros (extending the language)
 * provide a combination of library and/or macro language extensions and a subset of Racket (a new language closely related to Racket)
 * provide a combination of library and/or macro language extensions, removing racket language forms and functions (a new language)

-1. Define language
-  * what does it do
+* new syntax with racket backend  e.g. Datalog, Algol, Forth
-  * what syntax will it use
+* new syntax targeting other backend e.g.
-  * (define and validate language with Redex ?)

-2. build _forms_ (using macros)

-4. build parser with `racket reader` or `peg` or generate parser with `[parser tools](http://docs.racket-lang.org/br-parser-tools/index.html)`
-5. ??

 ## Documentation
 * Macros